Competencies for Nurse Practitioners

-NEW Population-Focused NP Competencies
+Population-Focused NP Competencies

 In April 2013, a multi-organizational task force has completed and released the competencies for six NP population-foci: Family/Across the Lifespan, Neonatal, Acute Care Pediatric, Primary Care Pediatric, Psychiatric-Mental Health, and Women's Health/Gender Related.
 NONPF is pleased to have facilitated this work 2011-2013.
 These competencies, added to the already released Adult-Gerontology NP competencies, represent all of the population foci specified in the Consensus Model for APRN Regulation.

 NEW 2016 Adult-Gerontological Acute Care and Primary Care Nurse Practitioner Competencies